 The service also offers a dedicated DNS proxy (cannot be used separately, requires a VyprVPN sign up first) as well as NAT firewall for added usability.

-However this software does completely lack support for P2P, and since Golden Frog is partially based in the United States, it can be legally compelled to divulge customer information under laws such as the Patriot Act – the fact that they keep connection logs for 30 days doesn’t help with this.
+However, this software does completely lack support for P2P.
+Since Golden Frog is partially based in the United States, it can be legally compelled to divulge customer information under laws such as the Patriot Act – the fact that they keep connection logs for 30 days doesn’t help with this.

 Another very secure VPN provider is Torguard – worth checking out too.